boozallen/sdp-libraries/libraries/anchore/README.md

 The Anchore library requires that an on-premises Anchore Enterprise or Anchore Engine deployment is up, configured, and running, as the library acts as a client against the Anchore API.
-Any image that is to be scanned must first be pushed to a registry that is also accessible to the Anchore Engine deployment (with registry credentials added if needed via regular Anchore Engine mechanisms for accessing registries).
+Any image that's to be scanned must first be pushed to a registry that's also accessible to the Anchore Engine deployment (with registry credentials added if needed via regular Anchore Engine mechanisms for accessing registries).
 For more information on deploying Anchore Engine, see the [Anchore Documentation](https://docs.anchore.com).